-Choose menu "Wireless → Wireless Settings", you can configure the basic settings for the wireless network on this page.
+Choose menu "Wireless→Wireless Setting", and then you can configure the basic settings for the wireless network on this page.

-Figure 4-16 Wireless Settings
+Figure 4-15 Wireless Settings

-- SSID Enter a value of up to 32 characters.
+Wireless Network Name (also called SSID) - Enter a value of up to 32 characters.
 The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
-Considering your wireless network security, the default SSID is set to be Wireless_XXXXXX (XXXXXXX indicates the last unique six numbers of each Router's MAC address).
+Considering your wireless network security, the default SSID is set to be TP-LINK_XXXXXX (XXXXXXX indicates the last unique six numbers of each Router's MAC address).
 This value is case-sensitive.
-For example, TEST is NOT the same as test. - Region Select your region from the pull-down list.
+For example, TEST is NOT the same as test.

+Region - Select your region from the drop-down list.
 This field specifies the region where the wireless function of the Router can be used.
 It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance.

-When you select your local region from the pull-down list, click the Save button, then the Note Dialog appears.
+When you select your local region from the drop-down list, click the Save button, and then the Note Dialog will appear.
 Click OK.